 Business Travel - Mileage, Trips and Lodging

-business travel is the single biggest component of employee expenses.
+Thanks to the evaporating boundaries of geographical distance between businesses and opportunities, business travel is the single biggest component of employee expenses.
 Here are the most common elements around business travel that an ideal expense policy should cover -

 SUGGESTED RESOURCEDrafting the perfect expense policy

 Considerations around expense categories